alexpearce/home/_posts/tutorials/2012-06-19-setting-up-a-vps.md

 $
 {% endhighlight %}

-Good, that's everything for now.
-Let's try getting a Rails app up and running!
+Good, that’s everything for now.
+Let’s try getting a Rails app up and running!

 Testing
 -------

-We'll get a fresh Rails app going *as the deploying user*, so make sure you're logged in as `deploy`.
+We’ll get a fresh Rails app going *as the deploying user*, so make sure you’re logged in as `deploy`.

 {% highlight bash %}
 $ su - deploy